openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

    | parameters      | {u'lvm_type': u'thin'}               |
    +-----------------+--------------------------------------+

-Create a disk partition to add to the volume group
+Create a disk partition to add to the volume group:

 ::